The Directorate General of Factory Advice Service & Labour Institutes (DGFASLI), formerly known as Chief

 Industrial Safety, Health and

-engineering support to the industrial safety, health and
+The Workshop provides engineering support to the industrial safety,

 The Construction Safety division undertakes activities like collection of data related to manpower, accidents and dangerous occurrences in the construction sector of the country and training of managerial and supervisory personnel at the national and international levels with the assistance of international agencies, and workers’ and employers’ associations.